echappen/echappen.github.io/_posts/2020-06-25-how-i-can-help.md

 categories: [tech]
 ---

-When I was starting my career as a software developer, I benefitted enormously from tactical mentors, career advisors and a tight-knit community of other bootcamp graduates.
+When I was starting my career as a software developer, I benefited enormously from tactical mentors, career advisors and a tight-knit community of other bootcamp graduates.
 Starting out in this industry can be lonely, rudderless, and frustrating, and so I want to help people who may be experiencing these things.

 I think it’s good to be explicit about ways in which I’m willing and not willing to give help, so I have lists for each below.